mienaikoe/ziyu/Chapters/3-7-Chapter21.md

 The inside was a maze of tunnels with opened doors as thick as her hand every twenty paces, and walls lined with glass bulbs that glowed that same blindingly bright bluish-white color.
 They sucked the warmth out of both the greased steel walls and the knurled red iron that made up the floor.
 It disgusted her to imagine living here for several days, as undoubtedly many of those onboard had done.

 Fajro led her down a meandering path that she was convinced was meant to scramble her sense of direction, but after much wandering they arrived at a large room where rows of desks had been constructed with flat glass bulbs protruding from them.
 Sitting at each one was a lab-coated Holragi, busy drawing and writing things on paper while they stared at the red light bulbs.
-The back of the room was lined with a row of knobs and buttons set into metal boxes, and black cable leading to a listener on every ear that sat there.
-There was one microphone at the center with a lever on it like the ones at the conduits.
-Melna figured was for speaking over the air.
+The back of the room was lined with a row of countless knobs and buttons and dials set into metal boxes.
+Among this mess of instrumentation sat three operators with long black cables leading to listeners on their ears and microphones in front of them.
 She slowly reached into her satchel for the listener, but stopped.
 They didn't yet know that she could hear what they could hear.

 "Do you know why you're here, Melna?"
 Fajro asked her rhetorically